Skip to main content

 Is pantoprazole or omeprazole more effective?

-Pantoprazole and omeprazole are both comparable drugs in terms of effectiveness.
-One may be preferred over the other depending on the condition being treated and the cost of the medication.
-Consult a doctor to determine which PPI may be better for you.
+One PPI may be preferred over the other depending on the condition being treated and the cost of the medication.
+Consult a healthcare provider to determine which PPI may be better for you.

 Coverage and cost comparison of pantoprazole vs. omeprazole

 Pantoprazole is a generic medication that is usually covered by Medicare and most insurance plans.
-The average retail cost of pantoprazole is around $522.
-You may be able to save more with a SingleCare pantoprazole coupon which can lower the cost to approximately $10.
+The average retail cost of pantoprazole is around $179 for 30, 40 mg tablets.
+You may be able to save more with a SingleCare pantoprazole coupon, which could bring the cost down to around $6.

 Omeprazole is a generic medication that is usually covered by Medicare and most insurance plans.
-The average retail cost of omeprazole is around $67.99.
-With an omeprazole coupon you can expect to pay around $10 for a 30-day supply of 20 mg capsules.
+The average retail cost of omeprazole is around $100 for 30, 20 mg capsules.
+With an omeprazole coupon, you may be able to pay around $6 for the same quantity.
+Keep in mind that omeprazole is also available as an OTC drug, which may come with lower costs than the prescription version.

 Pantoprazole Omeprazole